 copies of important documents

-If you should manage to lose your passport, a photocopy of the main page will make replacing it a lot easier.
-Similarly for prescriptions, driving licenses, charge/ATM card account numbers, transportation & lodging information, traveller's cheque serial numbers, etc. Of course you'll carry the copies separate from the originals, won't you?
-It's also a good idea to record the special telephone numbers necessary to deal with the loss of (or other problems with) any charge/ATM cards you carry; leaving an additional copy of all this information with a trusted friend back home can save you a lot of long distance calls in case of disaster (most toll-free numbers don't work very far from home).
+If you should manage to lose your passport, an image (photo, scan, etc.) of the main page will make replacing it a lot easier.
+Similarly for prescription information, driving licenses, charge/ATM card account numbers, transportation & lodging information, traveller's cheque serial numbers, etc. Of course you'll carry the copies separate from the originals, won't you?
+It's also a good idea to record the special telephone numbers necessary to deal with the loss of (or other problems with) any charge/ATM cards you carry; this information is often on the backs of the cards.
 And though it's not suggested for government and other official documents, you can inexpensively protect many paper items by laminating them between two pieces of transparent plastic packing/book tape, as shown at left.
+Leaving an additional copy of all this information with a trusted friend back home can save you a lot of long distance calls in case of disaster (most toll-free numbers don't work very far from home).

 If you do manage to lose your passport, you'll likely have to obtain a replacement before being permitted to go home.
 This can generally be accomplished at any consular affairs office of your home country, often surprisingly quickly in emergency situations.
 They will, of course, want proof of your identity, which can be a problem in itself if your other identification was lost along with your passport (in cases of theft, getting the local police to provide a statement describing your situation can prove a big help).
 And having accessible copies of your documents as noted above will be useful, naturally.

 U.S. citizens can avail themselves of the Smart Traveler Enrollment Program (STEP) when travelling (or living) abroad.
 This allows you to enter information about yourself so that the Department of State can better assist (or contact) you in emergency situations (including disasters, political unrest, etc.).

 (international?) driver's license, health insurance information